|

 four divisions will advance to the playoffs as well as four wild card

 teams, two from each league.
-The wildcard teams will be the
+The wild card teams will be the two

 c.
-In the event of a tie between two teams for second place in their
+In the event of a tie between two teams for a wild card berth, there

-respective division, there will be a one-game playoff, with home field
+will be a one-game playoff, with home field advantage being determined

 TEAM MANAGEMENT